juhoffma/rhev-console-launcher/README.md

   gem install highline
 ```

 On MacOSX This script requires [RemoteViewer](http://people.freedesktop.org/~teuf/spice-gtk-osx/dmg/0.3.1/) to be installed.
+This script looks for it in /Applications/RemoteViewer.app so make sure to install it to that same location.

 ## Running the script
 The script provides a self explanatory help message.